A local proof for the characterization of Young measures generated by sequences in BV: Introduction

-In BD the rigidity is much weaker, see the discussion and examples in~\cite{Rind11LSIF,Rind11PhD}.
-In fact, in order to implement the same proof strategy as in the BV-case we first need to strengthen the result on \enquote{good blow-ups} from~\cite{Rind11LSIF}, see Theorem~\ref{thm:BD_better_blowups}.

-We finally remark that the preceding characterization theorem of course also contains a characterization result for classical Young measures generated by sequences of symmetrized gradients in the spirit of the Kinderlehrer--Pedregal Theorem~\cite{KinPed91CYMG,KinPed94GYMG} (but with symmetric-quasiconvex functions in place of quasiconvex functions).
-For the $\Lrm^p$-case, $p > 1$, is is already contained in~\cite{FonMul99AQLS}.

 The paper is organized as follows: After recalling basic facts, in particular about generalized Young measures, in Section~\ref{sc:setup}, we start by showing a local version of the BV-Young measure characterization at regular points in Section~\ref{sc:reg} and then at singular points in Section~\ref{sc:sing}.
 With these local results at hand, we prove Theorem~\ref{thm:GYM_characterization} in Section~\ref{sc:proof}.
-The corresponding changes for BD are detailed in Section~\ref{sc:BD}.
-The final Section~\ref{sc:splitting} closes the paper with the aforementioned application of the characterization result in BV to the splitting of generating sequences.
+The final Section~\ref{sc:splitting} closes the paper with the aforementioned application of the characterization result to the splitting of generating sequences.